gammapy/gammapy/docs/development/dev_howto.rst

 Inside tests, we have the possibility to change the log level for the captured log messages using the ``caplog`` fixture which allow you to access and control log capturing.
-When logging is part of your function and you want to verify the right message is logged with the expected logging level:
+When logging is part of your function, and you want to verify the right message is logged with the expected logging level:

 .. testcode::